Dungeon Master Notebook: A Step-by-Step Guide

 - Tips: Tips for creating and using a Dungeon Master’s Notebook.

 - Free World Creation Infographic

 Index cards are a great way to jot down key information you may need that you can then organize as needed.
-These are great ways to store information of key events you need to cover in your campaign, names and basic motives of important NPC’s (heroes and villains).
-The major drawback to index cards is storing them and finding the information you need easily unless you are ultra organized.
+These are great ways to store information on key events you need to cover in your campaign, names, and basic motives of important NPCs (heroes and villains).
+The major drawback to index cards is storing them and finding the information you need easily unless you are ultra-organized.

 Journal / 3 Ring Notebook

 Journals or 3-ring binders are my normal go-to for dungeon master notebooks.
 They give you the flexibility of being able to plan out the larger campaign and still make notes after individual game sessions.
 For planning, I personally like to plot out my main ideas in a journal and then have the other things I need in a 3-ring binder for ease of use for things like maps / NPC Stats and such.
 I like the journal because then I can make sure I am not missing anything.

 Check Out Our DM Journal